wujichao/SDURLCache/README.md

-This is a fork of https://github.com/rs/SDURLCache, heavily changed to fully embrace GCD, drops support for iOS3, much faster than the initial version.
+This is a fork of https://github.com/rs/SDURLCache, that drops iOS3 and uses ARC.
+The changes to use GDC and the improved date parsing are also a potential speed-bump, although I haven't gone through the effort to actually benchmark this.

 On iPhone OS, Apple did remove on-disk cache support for unknown reason.
 Some will say it's to save flash-drive life, others will arg it's to save disk capacity.
 As it is explained in the